The Odyssey (roller coaster): Rankings

-Odyssey is the largest SLC (Suspended Looping Coaster) in the world.
+The Odyssey is the largest SLC (Suspended Looping Coaster) in the world.
 Its 38-metre vertical loop is the highest in the United Kingdom and the fourth highest in the world.
-With a maximum height of 51 metres, it is the third tallest UK roller coaster.
-Its 43-metre drop is also the third highest in the United Kingdom.
+With a maximum height of 51 metres, it is the fourth tallest roller coaster in the United Kingdom and its 43-metre drop is also the fourth highest in the UK.
 Its top speed of 63 mph makes it the fourth fastest roller coaster in the UK.

 It was ranked 209th in Mitch Hawker's Roller Coaster Poll in 2007 and 177th in 2008.
-It is also considered amongst coaster enthusiasts as the "best SLC Vekoma has ever produced."

 Incidents and Stalling

 A year after the ride's opening, the Cobra Roll and Horseshoe elements were lowered in an attempt to minimise the risk of the train stalling, as it had done numerous times in its opening year.
 Whilst lowering the track has had a positive impact, it has stalled in both 2015 and 2016 during passenger-less test runs.